Sickles Market began over 111 years ago as a farm, selling its own fruits and vegetables to local stores.

-Sharing Quality Since 1908Sickles Market started over 100 years ago as a farm, selling its own fruits and vegetables to local stores.
 Harold Sickles and his wife, Elsie, ran it on farmland acquired from his mother’s family, the Parkers.
-The property the Sickles farmed was located on Harrison Avenue, off Rumson Road, in Little Silver, where Sickles Market is today.
+The property the Sickles farmed was located on Harrison Avenue, off Rumson Road, in Little Silver, where Sickles Market is today!
 The Parker family first acquired the land in 1663 in a land grant from the king of England to Peter Parker of Rhode Island.
-Parker later moved to this area.
-Eventually a daughter married a Sickles (Harold’s father) and the rest became history.
+Parker later moved to this area married into the Sickles family and the rest became history.
 In 1945 Bob Sickles Sr. joined his parents and in 1978 Bob (the third generation of Sickles) joined in.

 In addition to the Harrison Avenue land, Bob Sr. also farmed over 125 acres spread all over Monmouth County while Adelaide ran the market.
-The Sickles children helped at the farm stand.
 By the time Bob Jr. was 14, he was buying produce from other local farms to supplement what they grew themselves.

 Along the way the farm market expanded to include the sale of annual bedding plants and flowers, as well as vegetable plants.
 Customers wanted to be able to grow the same quality vegetables in their own gardens that they were purchasing from the farm stand, so Bob Sr. started growing extra vegetable plants to sell to his customers.
 Soon an entire garden center became a part of the market.

 In 1999, the Sickles family decided the Market would stay open 12 months each year.
 This led to building a new, state of the art greenhouse, and winterizing the market.

 One important thing that has not changed since the farm market began is the essence of what makes this market so special: the old-fashioned values of service, quality, and genuinely caring about you, our customers.
 Please stop in and experience the Sickles version of customer service.
 We look forward to sharing quality with you.